 You stand to gain close to 8% with a transfer specialist compared to what you’d get from PayPal.

 PayPal charges a fee for any money that crosses national borders, and there’s an additional currency conversion fee if the money is exchanged between Australian dollars and another currency.
-For money sent to the United Kingdom, for example, PayPal would charge a 1.5% international transfer fee plus a currency conversion fee of 4% on top of the wholesale GBP exchange rate.
-For transfers to the United States, the international transfer fee is 1% and the currency conversion fee is 3.5% over the wholesale USD rate.
+For money sent to the United Kingdom, for example, PayPal would charge a AU$5.99 international transfer fee plus a currency conversion fee on top of the wholesale GBP exchange rate.

-Note that PayPal’s fees are much higher if your funds are drawn from a credit card instead of a bank account.
+Note that PayPal’s fees are much higher if your funds are drawn from a credit or debit card instead of a bank account.

 As one of the biggest online payment services around, PayPal can charge those fees because it quickly and easily connects you with more than 210 million other account holders across the globe, allowing you to send, receive and store money in 25 different currencies.

 If you find yourself often sending or receiving funds outside of Australia, there may be alternatives to PayPal that could save you money.

 Based on our research of international money transfer options, TorFX fared best for sending money to the places Australians use most.
 It’s a versatile provider with some of the best rates and a low minimum.
 If you’re sending a lot of money (more than $2,000), WorldFirst can sometimes get you slightly better rates in some currencies.
 OFX is another versatile and competitive service provider with a low minimum.

 Each of these transfer specialists stands to save you close to 8% compared to what you’d get from PayPal.